 “South-coast four-piece Hercules Morse worship at the twin altars of the riff and the groove, and such devotion has paid off handsomely.” - Rock Sound Magazine

-The band combine the groove-based riffs of stoner / desert rock, the energy and audacity of classic British rock and the melodic focus of contemporary alternative rock to create something altogether distinct.
+Hercules Morse combine the groove-based riffs of stoner / desert rock, the energy and audacity of classic British rock and the melodic focus of contemporary alternative rock to create something altogether distinct.
 Mighty riffs are carved over driving bass grooves with lavish guitar licks and catchy vocal lines, creating ferocious sonic beasts immersed in melody.
-Reviewers frequently laud them as a British hybrid of The Foo Fighters and Queens of the Stone Age.
+Critics frequently laud them as a British hybrid of The Foo Fighters and Queens of the Stone Age.

-Building on the success of their first two releases, the band look set to continue their march towards becoming a household name in the world of rock 'n' roll.
+In 2017, the band successfully crowdfunded the recording of a full-length album, which is due for release in Spring 2018 and looks set to further their march towards becoming a household name in the world of rock 'n' roll.

 “It's like these guys wake up in the morning and just cough up another massive riff” Alex Baker, Kerrang Radio